gurcani/etdrk4cp/README.md

 The file [burg1d_ex.py](burg1d_ex.py) is an example that solves the one dimensional Burgers equation, where the nonlinear term is computed using a pseud-spectral method, with a large scale forcing, with a padded resolution of 262144, and a viscosity 1e-4.
 Large viscosity is necessary because Burger's equation generates shocks, and the pseudo-spectral method is not good at dealing with those.
 However the large resolution together with the high value of viscosity makes the problem extremely stiff.
 With these parameters, it would take forever to solve this with scipy.integrate.DOP853.
 And if we use a fixed time step, it must be smaller than dt=1e-5-1e-4.
 However the adaptive time step algorithm, when initialized with a small enough time step, manages to crunch through, with a reasonable looking solution with a tolerance of tol=1e-7.
 Running this example (up to t=100) took less than 45 minutes on my RTX 2000 Ada Generation Laptop GPU.

-Note that running this file will basically generate a hdf5 file called "out.h5", below we show the velocity as a function of time (at the last 20 secs of the simulation) and the wave-number spectrum.
+Note that running this file will basically generate a hdf5 file called "out.h5", below we show the velocity as a function of time (at the last 20 secs of the simulation) and the wave-number spectrum averaged over this same range.

 ![burg1d](https://github.com/gurcani/img/blob/main/burg1d.png)

+We see the shocks as sharp caroonish edges on the time evolution plot on the left, whereas the familiar $k^{-2}$ power law for the Burgers equation can be observed on the right.